-A bunch of bored researchers have already published the obvious finding that 2019 is one of the loneliest times in human history.
+A bunch of bored researchers already published the obvious finding that 2019 was one of the loneliest times in human history.

-Considering social media's emphasis on constant human connection, it takes hard work and dedication to avoid people at all costs.
-With over half a million podcasts streaming on Apple alone, we're finally free to go about our daily routines without speaking to another living soul.
-But when the number of available podcasts is bigger than the population of Miami, choosing which hosts should replace your real-life friends is a challenge.
+2020 is looking to handily break that record.
+Considering social media's emphasis on constant human connection, it usually takes hard work and dedication to avoid people at all costs.
+But now, with over half a million podcasts streaming on Apple alone, we're finally free to go about our daily routines without speaking to another living soul.
+Still, when the number of available podcasts is bigger than the population of Miami, choosing which hosts should replace your real-life friends is a challenge.

 But since your friends were never as funny as they thought they were (DAN Kahan), here are the top seven comedy podcasts you should be listening to: